 - Will satisfaction be consistent?

-These factors align with what’s referred to as evidence-based design strategy.
+These factors align with what’s referred to as an evidence-based design strategy.
 That’s the big idea that you create an office environment to achieve the best possible healthcare outcomes.

 Obviously, this would strongly influence patient acquisition as well.